is linked to University College London through our trustee, Professor Helen Chatterjee, and has a

 working relationship with the staff and students on the Creative Health

 The Royal Society for Public Health Special Interest Group on Arts, Health and Wellbeing was a research partner throughout the Creative Health inquiry and continues to be an important research partner for the NCCH.

-The NCCH has research relationships with a range of universities and research centres working in this field including King’s College London, the Centre for Cultural Value at the University of Leeds, and the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University, which hosts the Repository for Arts & Health Resources.
+The NCCH has research relationships with a range of universities and research centres working in this field including King’s College London, the Centre for Cultural Value at the University of Leeds, and the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University.

 The NCCH and the All-Party Parliamentary Group on Arts, Health and Wellbeing (APPG) have launched a Creative Health Review Report which highlights the potential for creative health to help tackle pressing issues in health and social care and more widely, including health inequalities and the additional challenges we face as we recover from Covid-19.
 A panel of commissioners, with a wide breadth of expertise, have translated findings into recommendations for policymakers to encourage and inform the development of cross-governmental creative health strategy.

 The NCCH is partner in a six year national research programme: 'Mobilising Community Assets to Tackle Health Inequalities’ funded by the Arts and Humanities Research Council (AHRC) in collaboration with Natural Environment Research Council (NERC), Economic and Social Research Council (ESRC), and Medical Research Council (MRC).